timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 First, we need to count the number of commas we have in the input string, so we would know how many numbers we need to parse.
-Hence, we allocate the output array only once as we know its final size.
-Indeed, we need to do this additional pass through the array, but as will soon see, it works faster and saves us some memory.
+This way, we allocate the output array only once as we know its final size.
+Indeed, we need to do this additional pass through the array, but as we will soon see, it works faster and saves us some memory.
 Next, we apply a similar logic for scanning numbers as we did in the naive solution.
 Once we reach the last comma, we just parse the rest of the string.

-Now, if we benchmark both solutions on different inputs we can see the benefits of the second approach:
+Now, if we benchmark both solutions on different inputs we can see the benefits of this approach:

 ```
 |    Method |     Value |             Mean |  Allocated |